HenrikBechmann/CivicTechTO-TorontoBudget/README.md

 # CivicTechTO-TorontoBudget

+For planning details see the [wiki](https://github.com/HenrikBechmann/CivicTechTO-TorontoBudget/wiki).
+For resource materials browse this repository.

 ## September 9, 2015

 Currently working on ways of progressing through the strategic planning toward selection of an impactful, realistically scoped project.
 The discussion centered around consulting a client user team representing experts and users of the budget domain space.
 Equally important, we discussed ways of progressing that would build consensus and teamwork within the Budget Project Team.